slin63/chronicpizza/content/posts/leekyraft.md

 3. starts iterating through that range of indices, for each one
    1. grabbing the string entry of the index by doing `entry = raft.Log[index]`
    1. calling a `Filesystem.Execute` RPC to our state machine process, with the string entry as the sole argument, waiting to crash on an error and proceeding if none is present
-   1. checks if the currently processed index is the one it was originally asked to process, and, if so, caching the result to return later.
+   1. checks if the currently processed index is the one it was originally asked to process, and, if so, storing the result to return later.
    1. setting `CommitIndex` to equal the last successfully processed index

 ```go